-The agreement between the FDMS and gravimetric measurement data and the modelled values is generally good.
-The measured values for gravimetric (Partisol) sites are lower than the modelled values at three background sites; this is because the measured gravimetric annual means are lower than the measured FDMS annual means at these sites.
+The agreement between the measurement data and the modelled values is generally good.
+The measured value for the one gravimetric (Partisol) background site is lower than the modelled value at that site; this is because the measured gravimetric annual mean is lower than the measured FDMS annual mean at this site.